-- 1. Bound composition notebook (not spiral bound and with no tear-out perforations) - 2.
+- 1. Making the Connections3 by Anne B. Padias (ISBN: 978-0-7380-7436-8).
+This book is also on reserve at Cudahy Library. - 2.
+Bound composition notebook (not spiral bound and with no tear-out perforations). - 3.
 Access to Microsoft 365.
-This is provided by Loyola to students. - 3.
+This is provided by Loyola to students. - 4.
 Safety goggles (We provide a pair to you on the first day).
-If you wish to get your own, they must be type G, H, or K goggles and must meet the requirements of ANSI Z87.1. - 4.
-Long-sleeve, full-length laboratory coat - 5.
-Appropriate clothing and footwear as described in the laboratory safety rules - 6.
-A non-erasable, waterproof pen - 7.
-Access to Sakai
+If you wish to get your own, they must be type G, H, or K goggles and must meet the requirements of ANSI Z87.1. - 5.
+Long-sleeve, full-length laboratory coat - 6.
+Appropriate clothing and footwear as described in the laboratory safety rules. - 7.
+A non-erasable, waterproof pen. - 8.
+Access to Sakai.

 This course contains some elements that require a desktop or laptop computer with high-speed Internet access.
 Some of the virtual lab simulations used MAY NOT WORK on tablets or mobile devices.
-Wired

-(ethernet cable) internet is preferred, but WI-FI is acceptable if the connection is reliable.
+Wired (ethernet cable) internet is preferred, but WI-FI is acceptable if the connection is reliable.
 If you do not have a desktop/laptop computer or Internet service, you will need to go to the Information Commons on campus or contact the extended loan equipment program within the first few days of the start of the course and arrange for these resources.